Colorado Springs Family Law Attorney

-Plog & Stein, P.C. has been representing men and women in Divorce and Child Custody cases throughout Colorado for almost two decades.
-Since 1999, we have effectively served thousands of people, including Colorado Springs family law clients.
-When you’re talking about your financial future and the well-being of your children, having an experienced attorney matters.
+Plog & Stein, P.C. has been representing men and women in divorce and child custody cases throughout Colorado for almost two decades.
+Since 1999, we have effectively served thousands of people, including clients in Colorado Springs.
+When you’re talking about your financial future and the well-being of your children and other family members, having an experienced Colorado Springs family law attorney matters.
 Whether you’re facing a complex divorce or dealing with a post-decree modification of parenting time, we can help.
 Our only goal is the best possible outcome for our clients.

-Dedicated solely to family law practice, the lawyers at Plog & Stein focuses on the following types of cases:
+Dedicated solely to family law practice, the lawyers at Plog & Stein, P.C. focuses on the following types of cases:

 - Child Custody